To: (Separate email addresses with commas)

 According to AOPA's Nall Report, nearly 40% of fixed-gear, single-engine accidents are on landing.
 And in the majority of those accidents, wind is a factor.

-Fall is approaching, and across a lot of the US, it's the windiest time of the year.
-That's because as the jet stream starts moving south for the winter, it brings with it lots of competing high and low pressure systems.
+Across a lot of the US, it's the windiest time of the year.
+That's because as the jet stream starts moving north during the spring, it brings with it lots of competing high and low pressure systems.
 When you have strong pressure systems (and pressure gradients), you get a lot of wind.

 Carrying extra airspeed on final approach, and flying faster than the manufacturer recommends for your weight, usually makes it more difficult to land.
 But on a windy, gusty day, you do just that.
 Here's why.